circuits/circuits/docs/source/quickstart.rst

    1.3

-Try some of the examples in the examples/ directory shipped with the distribution or have a look at some of the :doc:`Examples <examples>`.
+Try some of the examples in the examples/ directory shipped with the distribution or have a look at some of the :doc:`Examples <examples>` in this documentation.

+Have fun :)